syncfusion-content/xamarin-docs/Xamarin/Essential-NumericTextBox/Getting-Started.md

 WinPhone\Syncfusion.
 SfShared.WP8.dll

-> Note: Essential  NumericTextBox  for Xamarin is compatible with Xamarin Forms 1.3.
+N> Essential  NumericTextBox  for Xamarin is compatible with Xamarin Forms 1.3.